rshaik3-gitam/datasciencecoursera/README.md

 # datasciencecoursera
-All my course related information zt one place
+All my course related information at one place